bcgov/aps-infra-platform/documentation/how-to/sdx-edge-runtime-groups.md

 new public key and retains existing keys so both `kid`s appear in JWKS until you retire the old one.

-Do not restart Kong with the new private key until the rotate `apply` has succeeded.
+The runtime group operator must not restart the edge with the new private key until the rotate `apply` has succeeded.
 If the edge starts signing with a key that is not yet in JWKS, verification denies the requests.

 Query `action` is unchanged (`preview`, `diff`, `apply`, `delete`).
 Body parameter `operation` selects a targeted update: